 This fee applies mostly to freelance writers who are required to do research to find reliable resources before moving on to the writing part.
 Now, some projects may be within your reach and spectrum of knowledge, but some may not.
 The less you know about a topic, the more time research will take.
 If you work with an hourly rate, you’re good.
 You will be paid for hours worked either way.
 But be careful with flat-rate projects.
-Your best option is to set your rate taking into account that this project will take longer than usual to complete.
+Your best option is to set your rate by taking into account that this project will take longer than usual to complete.

-Meetings do take up a lot of your time (out of both your leisure time and workday), they are actual work and, as such, you should charge for them.
+Meetings do take up a lot of your time (out of both your leisure time and workday), they are actual work, and, as such, you should charge for them.
 Let your clients know that an hourly or flat fee applies for all meetings, whether introductory or mid-project.
-If your client tends to drag on the meetings, it’s wisest to set an hourly fee.
+If your client tends to drag on the meetings, it’s wisest to set an hourly freelance fee.
 What’s more, a meeting fee will protect you from “meeting junkies” and limit the number of unnecessary meetings.

 Fee for revisions

 There’s usually some back and forth in projects — in some more than others.
 Like in creative projects, such as graphic design or content writing, where the quality standards are not strictly objective.
 The client might ask for several revisions before they are completely satisfied with the result.

-However, revision rounds are tricky and often a cause for misunderstandings and other hard feelings between clients and freelancers.
-Be upfront with your client from the start and explain that these supplementary or extra hours of work should be translated into extra monetary compensation.
+However, revision rounds are tricky.
+They often a cause for misunderstandings and other hard feelings between clients and freelancers.
+Be upfront with your client from the start and explain that these supplementary or extra hours of work should be translated into extra fees.
 Set the number of revisions that are acceptable to you, and make clear how much each round of revision will cost.
 Most clients expect you to do one revision for free, so it’s best to incorporate that in your freelance rate.

 Fee for project-specific tools